DavidRR-F/workout-api-drizzle/README.md

 npm install
 ```

-4. Spin up the test db
+5. create a .env file in the root dir and paste the your postgres db connection string

 ```
-docker-compose up -d
+DATABASE_URL=postgres://<username>:<password>@<domain>:5432/<database>
 ```

-5. create a .env file in the root dir and paste the following connection string
+6. Add the migration tables to the database

 ```
-DATABASE_URL=postgres://admin:admin@localhost:5433/mydatabase
+npm run db:migrate
 ```

 7. Start the server.